-When you look at Farsi and Arabic script, someone who doesn’t know either language will think that they look the same.
+When you look at Persian and Arabic script, someone who doesn’t know either language will think that they look the same.

-This is largely true: modern Farsi (in both Iran and Afghanistan) is written in the Perso-Arabic script, which is the Arabic script but with slight pronunciation modifications, plus a few extra letters.
+This is largely true: modern Persian (in both Iran and Afghanistan) is written in the Perso-Arabic script, which is the Arabic script but with slight pronunciation modifications, plus a few extra letters.

 See our guide on learning Farsi outside Iran for a longer discussion on Cyrillic script and the differences between Tajik and Farsi as it’s spoken in Iran.

 Here’s every letter in the Persian and Arabic alphabets.
-Every letter in Farsi exists in Arabic, but Farsi has four extra letters, marked below.
+Every letter in Arabic exists in Persian, but Persian has four extra letters, marked below.
 The pronunciation guide is for the most commonly-taught Tehrani/Shirazi accents of Farsi.